 Use Conversion Optimiser to get more conversions at lower cost

-You set the maximum CPA (the maximum that you're willing to pay for a sale or lead) and the Conversion Optimiser tool adjusts your CPC bids to get you as many profitable clicks as possible.
+You set the target CPA (the average amount that you'd like to pay for a sale or lead) and the Conversion Optimiser tool adjusts your CPC bids to get you as many profitable clicks as possible.
 Here are some of the tool's key benefits:

-- Increases ROI: Conversion Optimiser predicts, in real-time, which clicks are likely to lead to a conversion and aims to spend on clicks that are profitable.
+- Increases ROI: Conversion Optimiser helps predict, in real-time, which clicks are likely to lead to a conversion and aims to spend on clicks that are profitable.
 You can minimise unprofitable spend and maximise your investment on keywords that produce results.

 - Saves time: Conversion Optimiser automatically adjusts CPC bids in each ad auction, on both Search and Display Networks, to optimise your ROI.
 This frees up your time to focus on more strategic efforts, such as optimising campaigns or analysing your website's effectiveness.

 - It's free: Other bid management tools can be expensive, with monthly fees.
 Conversion Optimiser is free to use with AdWords and easy to set up.
-Just navigate to the bidding options page of your campaign, choose your maximum CPA, and enable the feature.
+Just navigate to the bidding options page of your campaign, set your target CPA and enable the feature.

 Experiment with bids and budgets to see what works